 A suffix command can, but does not have to, use the infix arguments in

-much the same way it can choose to use or ignore the prefix arguments.
+much the same way any command can choose to use or ignore the prefix

-For a suffix command that was invoked from a transient the variable
+arguments.
+For a suffix command that was invoked from a transient, the

-for any command that was called after the prefix arguments have been
+current-prefix-arg do for any command that was called after the prefix

 The information shown in the popup buffer while a transient is active looks a bit like this: